Bailoez/Invictus_Assessment/README.md

 Open file named "Question 3", download & run question3.py

 The program pulls one years worth of historical data for BTC/USD, BTC-PERP, ETH/USD, ETH_PERP using FTX the API.
 The data in json format is then inputted into pandas data frame and the results in csv format are printed to the terminal.
-A candlestick graph is drawn to verify data and timeframe are correct as well as 20w SMA.
+A candlestick graph is drawn to verify data and timeframe are correct as well as 20w SMA (see png images in Question 3).
 The program then defines functions which generate the sharpe, sortino and information ratios as well as the downside risk and tracking error.
 These functions are called and outputs printed in the terminal.
 Tracking error and information ratio functions returned Nan and could not be interpreted as expected.

 # Question 3.1